ibrahhhh112/bricker/developer-notes.md

     * Add customization for custom object offset, size, and brick scale (amount of bricksDict locations it takes up), default to scale/offset for 1x1 brick with stud
     * Add many more brick types, including inverted slopes
     * Improve brick topology for 3D printing
+    * Use shader-based bevel as opposed to geometry-based bevel
 * Improve Performance
     * For animation, if last frame's brickFreqMatrix matches current frame's brickFreqMatrix, save time by just keeping that model around for another frame or duplicating it for the next frame or something